magento/merchdocs/src/system/catalog-sync.md

 1. In the _Resync Data_ section, click <span class="btn">Resync</span>.

-   Magento syncs your catalog during the next scheduled sync window.
+   Commerce syncs your catalog during the next scheduled sync window.
 Depending on the size of your catalog, this operation can take a long time.

 ## Synced catalog products